ydauxais/TATTC/README.md

 Then you can compare the extracted taxonomy using `py evaluation/taxogen_evaluation --standard_graph [the ACM or Europa networkx pickle] --graph hierarchy_nx.pickle --clusters clusters.pickle --out [your output path]` and obtain a csv file summarizing it.
 You can also you the `--random` argument to generate the results of a random taxonomy using the same topics.

+### Visualization

+For using the visualization script `visualization/api/fastapi.py`, you need to split your `Subsumption` pickle object using the `visualization/simplify_pickles.ipynb` notebook.

+The visualization of a taxonomy constructed around an entry point topic can be realized through the `visualization\api.html` file after running the `visualization\api\fastapi.py` fastapi.
+This last file has to be modified according your setup and the parameters of the taxonomy construction can be directly modified in the `taxonomy` function parameters.

+In order to reproduced the visualization in the paper, the topics we generated from S2ORC are in `data/topics/topics-dkpe.txt`.